 Should I have allograft bone used for my fusion or my own bone harvested?

-At this time, your own bone is still an excellent option, but many scoliosis surgeons now use allograft bone instead.
+Your own bone is still an excellent option, but most scoliosis surgeons now use allograft bone instead.
 The reason for this is that some patients end up having pain at the donor site (from where the bone was taken) and this can last a long time.
-Other problems, such as bleeding, nerve irritation, infection, or fracture, can happen on rare occasions.
+Other problems, such as bleeding, nerve irritation, infection, or fracture, can also happen on rare occasions.

 Allograft bone is taken from a deceased donor.
 It goes through an extensive sterilizing (cleaning) process before it is used on a patient.
 Allograft bone is often mixed with the patient's own marrow blood to improve its bone fusion capability.

 In addition, spine surgeons are also using synthetic (artificial or man-made) products to get the spine to fuse.
 These products can be used with your own bone or with an allograft (donor bone).
 They either act as a scaffold (framework) to allow new bone to form and mature or chemically stimulate new bone formation.
-Bone morphogenetic protein (BMP) is a product commonly used in adult spine surgery that your surgeon may recommend to stimulate bone formation, but it is not commonly used in pediatric spine deformity surgery.
+Bone morphogenetic protein (BMP) is a product commonly used in adult spine surgery to stimulate bone formation, but it is not commonly used in pediatric spine deformity surgery.

 The exact type of bone graft used will depend on many factors, the most important of which is surgeon preference and experience.
 That is to say, if your surgeon has had very good success with one method or approach, he or she will probably recommend it to you.
-Of course you and your family should ask about other options available to you and then decide which method you would prefer.
+Of course you and your family should ask about other options available to you in order to be well-informed.